Matilda II: Development history

-The split between the infantry tank and cruisers had its origins in the First World War division between the first British heavy tanks and the faster Whippet Medium Mark A and its successors the Medium Mark B and Medium Mark C. During the interbellum, British tank experiments generally followed these basic classifications, which were made part of the overall doctrine with the work of Major-General Percy Hobart and the influence of Captain B.H.
-Liddell Hart.
+The split between the infantry tank and cruisers had its origins in the World War I division between the first British heavy tanks and the faster Whippet Medium Mark A and its successors the Medium Mark B and Medium Mark C. During the interbellum, British tank experiments generally followed these basic classifications, which were made part of the overall doctrine with the work of Major-General Percy Hobart and the influence of Captain Basil Liddell Hart.

 In 1934, Hobart, the then "Inspector, Royal Tank Corps", postulated in a paper two alternatives for a tank to support the infantry.
 One was a very small, heavily armoured, machine gun-armed model that would be fielded in large numbers to overwhelm the enemy defences.
 The other was a larger vehicle with a cannon as well as machine guns and heavier armour proof against enemy field artillery.
 Vickers designed a tank to a General Staff specification based on the first option as the A11 Matilda.
 Within the limitations of military finances, the Master-General of the Ordnance, Hugh Elles, went for the smaller machine gun tank and the larger cannon-armed version did not proceed.
 This requirement was passed to Vickers-Armstrongs which had a prototype (A11E1) but with armour proof against current anti-tank guns ready by September 1936.

 The first suggestion for a larger Infantry Tank was made in 1936, with specification A12.
 The design was produced by the Royal Arsenal, Woolwich, and Vulcan Foundry was selected as the manufacturer.
 A12 used a number of design elements of the A7, a medium tank that was built in limited numbers in the early 1930s whose mechanical layout was used for many following designs.
 With its greatly increased armour, a lack of power was seen as a problem.
 The solution was to use two AEC straight-six water-cooled diesel engines, used in London buses, providing up to 87 hp each.
 These were linked along a common shaft.
 Suspension was to use the "Japanese Type" bell crank suspension used on the A7.

 Vulcan received a contract for two wooden mock-ups and two mild-steel prototypes in November 1936.
 The first mock-up was delivered in April 1937 and the A12E1 prototype in April 1938.
 The prototypes proved excellent in a 1000 mile test, resulting in only a few changes to improve the gearbox, suspension and cooling.
 When war was recognised as imminent, production of the Matilda II was ordered and that of the Matilda I curtailed.
 The first order was placed shortly after trials were completed, with 140 ordered from Vulcan in June 1938.